AmCham Advanced Learning Lab Seminar

 ABOUT THE SPEAKER:

-This seminar is MEMBER EXCLUSIVE and on a first-come-first-served basis, a maximum of 30 persons.
+This Webinar is on a first-come-first-served basis, a maximum of 30 persons.
 The maximum number of registrants per company is 2.
-If you wish to register more than 2 participants, please contact the AmCham Taipei office.
+If you wish to register more than 2 participants, please contact AmCham Taiwan office.

 Contact Person: Joyce Pan (02) 2718-8226 ext.
 211 / [email protected]